-CHRISTIAN EDUCATION
+Offered 1971-72; 1972-73.

+INDEPENDENT STUDY IN BIBLE

+Professors Pentecost, Campbell

+This course is planned for students who desire to study intensively some biblical subject not specifically treated in other courses.
+The study procedure involves intensive research and thesis under the direction of the professor.
+The course is limited to advanced students subject to consent of the professor.
+Offered upon request.
+Elective.
+2 hours.
-Howard G. Hendricks, Department Chairman, Professor Gene A. Getz, Associate Professor James E. Westgate, Instructor

-The work of this department is designed to offer professional preparation for teachers of Christian education, educational directors and supervisors, pastors, missionaries and those engaged in specialized forms of Christian educational work.
-By encouraging students in the methods and techniques of educational research and creative study, it seeks to contribute to the production of textbooks, curricular and other instructional materials with which to promote a Scriptural and total program of Christian education.

-The laboratory method is employed throughout in order that the students may be given an opportunity to correlate distinctive content and workable methology as the two are merged in concrete educational situations.
+CHRISTIAN EDUCATION Howard G. Hendricks, Department Chairman, Professor Gene A. Getz, Associate Professor Stephen E. Slocum, Jr., Assistant Professor James E. Westgate, Instructor The work of this department is designed to offer professional preparation for teachers of Christian education, educational directors and supervisors, pastors, missionaries and those engaged in specialized forms of Christian educational work.
+By encouraging students in the methods and techniques of educational research and creative study, it seeks to contribute to the production of textbooks, curricular and other instructional materials with which to promote a scriptural and total program of Christian education.
+The laboratory method is employed throughout in order that the students may be given an opportunity to correlate distinctive content and workable methodology as the two are merged in concrete educational situations.
 Where two professors are named as teachers for a particular subject, the courses will involve team teaching.
 The requirements for a major are, in addition to 601 Bible and 701 The Educational Program of the Church, sixteen hours of elective credit including 710 History and Philosophy of Christian Education, one area study (712, 713, or 714), 715 Pedagogy, and 716 Counseling or 720 Psychological Foundations for Christian Counseling.
 Six hours must be taken in minor areas including two hours in Missions.
 Supervised practical experience and a graduation thesis or research project in the field are also required.
 Elective offerings for a given semester are subject to change without advance notice.
 As an active member of the Evangelical Teacher Training Association the Seminary is authorized to grant the teacher's diploma of the Association to students meeting certain course requirements.
 Information regarding these requirements is available from this department or the Registrar.

-THE EDUCATIONAL PROGRAM OF THE CHURCH

-Professor Getz and Mr. Westgate

-This course is structured to orient the student in the field of Christian education.
+Prescribed Course 701 THE EDUCATIONAL PROGRAM OF THE CHURCH Professor Getz, Mr. Westgate This course is structured to orient the student in the field of Christian education.
 It is concerned with the steps in the educational process and the leadership necessary to the planning of an educationally sound and balanced program for all age groups.
 Emphasis is placed upon New Testament principles and their implications for contemporary Christian service.
-Prescribed, second year, 2 hours.
 Group work required.

-710 HISTORY AND PHILOSOPHY OF CHRISTIAN EDUCATION

-A survey and evaluation of the religious-educational principles and practices of the pre-Christian, ancient, medieval and modern periods of history.
-Current major theories of religious and secular education are compared with an inductive study of Scriptural principles.
-The student is required to formulate a personal philosophy of Christian education consistent with Biblical relevation and to spell out its implications for educational practice.
-Special attention is given to the more recent developments and trends in Elective, fall semester, even-numbered years, 2 hours. the field.
-Offered 1970-71.

-Professor Getz 711 ORGANIZATION AND ADMINISTRATION

-A course designed to prepare men to function in a variety of situations calling for administrative and organizational insights and skill, including positions as Pastors, Ministers of Christian Education, lay positions in the church, presidents or principals of educational institutions, Deans of Education, mission executives, etc. Emphasis is placed on the immediate application of principles learned.
+Prescribed, second year.
+2 hours.
+Elective Courses 710 HISTORY AND PHILOSOPHY OF CHRISTIAN EDUCATION Professor Getz A survey and evaluation of the religious-educational principles and practices of the pre-Christian, ancient, medieval and modern periods of history.
+Current major theories of religious and secular education are compared with an inductive study of scriptural principles.
+The student is required to formulate a personal philosophy of Christian education consistent with biblical revelation and to spell out its implications for educational practice.
+Special attention is given to the more recent developments and trends in the field.
+Elective, fall semester, even-numbered years.
+2 hours.
+Offered 1972-73.
+ORGANIZATION AND ADMINISTRATION Professors Getz, Slocum A course designed to prepare men to function in a variety of situations calling for administrative and organizational insights and skill, including positions as Pastors, Ministers of Christian Education, lay positions in the church, presidents or principals of educational institutions.
+Deans of Education, mission executives, etc. Emphasis is placed on the immediate application of principles learned.
 Prerequisite: two years of Seminary study.
 Elective, spring semester.
 2 hours.
+Offered 1972-73.